 To further ensure that the materials for our furniture do not contain any harmful substances or chemicals, the materials provided by our suppliers are tested and assessed systematically via international testing bodies.
-For example, in selecting paints and powder for our furniture, our suppliers are requested to submit third-party testing reports, so as to make sure the lead content for our products does not exceed the threshold limit, in compliance with the United States Consumer Product Safety Commission Standard.
+For example, in selecting paints and powder for our furniture, our suppliers are requested to submit third-party testing reports, so as to make sure the lead content for our products does not exceed the threshold limit.
 Likewise, for all foam based components, fire retardant chemicals that can be harmful to people and the environment are not employed.